irhamta/irhamta.github.io/_pages/about.md

 ## Professional Experience

 Hi there!
-I am a Ph.D. student at the [Max Planck Institute for Astronomy](http://www.mpia.de/en) and actively involved in the [Euclid Consortium](https://www.euclid-ec.org/) Primeval Universe Science Working Group.
+I am a researcher at the [Max Planck Institute for Astronomy](http://www.mpia.de/en) and actively involved in the [Euclid Consortium](https://www.euclid-ec.org/) Primeval Universe Science Working Group.
 Together, we develop the strategy to find and characterize quasars and galaxies in the early universe.
 {: style="text-align: justify;"}